VKCOM/vk-php-sdk/README.md

 Arguments are similar with authorization code flow

 After successful authorization user's browser will be redirected to the specified **redirect_uri**.
-Meanwhile the access token will be sent as a GET parameter to the specified address:
+Meanwhile the access token will be sent as a fragment parameter to the specified address:

 For **user access key** will be:
 ```sh